avrilcoghlan/LittleBookofRTimeSeries/index.rst

 Contact
 -------

-I will be grateful if you will send me (`Avril Coghlan <http://www.ucc.ie/microbio/avrilcoghlan/>`_) corrections or suggestions for improvements to my email address a.coghlan@ucc.ie
+I will be very grateful if you will send me (`Avril Coghlan <http://www.ucc.ie/microbio/avrilcoghlan/>`_) corrections or suggestions for improvements to my email address a.coghlan@ucc.ie

 License